TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Filelink/Index.rst

    Description
          Enter a cObject to use alternatively for the icons, e.g. IMAGE type.

-         If this is set, it'll substitute the use of the thumbs-script for display of thumbnails.
+         If this is set, it will substitute the use of the thumbs-script for display of thumbnails.